 This expansion introduces a total of eight new races, four for each faction, although these are more like reskins of the existing races than brand new ones.
 The Alliance gets Kul Tiras humans, Dark Iron dwarves, Lightforged draenei, and Void elves, while the Horde gets Mag’har orcs, Highmountain tauren, Zandalari trolls, and Nightborne elves.
 Naturally, this expansion contributes two new landmasses to Azeroth in the form of the islands of Kul Tiras and Zandalar.

 The level cap in BFA was raised from 110 to 120.
 It saw the addition of Warfronts to the game – massive PvE scenarios inspired by the RTS elements of the classic Warcraft games.
 Furthermore, two new Arenas were added, and the players were allowed to toggle PvP off regardless of realm type, and the Honor system was refreshed once again.
 On the PvE front, Island Expeditions were introduced, though these 3-player scenarios also had a PvP mode.

 And that would be it, all the World of Warcraft expansions released thus far, but we can rest assured that more are on the way.

-On the bright side, if you’re a veteran player from the “good ol’ days” and tired of the constant changes being made to the game, you might be pleased to know that World of Warcraft Classic will be launching in the near future, and it will bring vanilla WoW back to life once again, only without all the annoying bugs.
+On the bright side, if you’re a veteran player from the “good ol’ days” and tired of the constant changes being made to the game, you might be interested in World of Warcraft Classic.

 In any case, let us know if you feel we’ve skipped anything important when talking about WoW’s many expansions, and we’ll be sure to update the article if needed.